vuejs/eslint-plugin-vue/docs/rules/padding-line-between-component-options.md

 ---
 pageClass: rule-details
 sidebarDepth: 0
-title: vue/empty-line-between-options
+title: vue/padding-line-between-component-options
-description: enforce empty lines between top-level options
+description: require or disallow padding lines between top-level component options
 ---
-# vue/empty-line-between-options
+# vue/padding-line-between-component-options

-> enforce empty lines between top-level options
+> require or disallow padding lines between top-level component options

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.